 After that, we add a Down before reaching the Ball Machine.
-Please note that all this training is done at a very short distance.
-We send the dog to the Machine.
+Please note that all this training so far is done at a very short distance to lower the drive and help the dog think.
 In our system, we keep him on a leash because we use Negative Reinforcement for Down.
 When he is close, we say Down and help with the leash.
 Once the dog Downs, we mark and release the ball.
 This is where the beauty of the controlled outcome is - no Down - no ball.

 Delivery of the reinforcer becomes critical too.
 We no longer release the dog to the ball after the Down.
 We either call him back to give a ball, or we come all the way to him to release him with a ball.
 Either or, he knows that after a Down - there is no more running forward.
 The worst thing that can happen is that you send your dog, he flies, he Downs, the crowd cheers, and he gets up.

 After this, it is a balancing act - we send the dog and drop the ball to maintain the speed.
-We Down from time to time.
-Ball Droppers allow us to manage the outcome by controlling the access to reinforcer.
+We Down from time to time to keep the end goal clear.
+Ball Dropper allows us to manage the outcome by controlling the access to reinforcer.